muktihari/fit/docs/usage.md

 ### Peek FileId

-We don't need to decode the entire Fit file to verify its type.
+We don't need to decode the entire FIT file to verify its type.
 Instead, we can use the 'PeekFileId' method to check the corresponding type.
 After invoking this method, we can decide whether to proceed with decoding the file or to stop.
 If we choose to continue, Decode picks up where this left then continue decoding next messages instead of starting from zero.

 ```go
 package main